liborty/indxvec/README.md

 ```

 ## Release Notes (Latest First)

+**Version 1.1.4** - Minor change: `hashsort` min,max arguments type changed from T to  f64.
+This is more convenient for apriori known data range limits.
+Also to be the same as for `hashsort_indexed`.
+Added `newindex` and `minmax_slice` functions.
+Updated readme file.

 **Version 1.1.3** - `hashsort` renamed to `hashsort_indexed`, in keeping with the naming convention here.
 New plain `hashsort` added: it sorts &mut[T] in place, just like does the default Rust sort.
 Suitable for long explicit sorts.